SoftUni-Internal/interactive-content/EN/01-Internet-Explained/06-The-OSI-Model.md

 The **presentation layer** is in the Operating System.

-This is the final place the data has to pass, before reaching the **application layer**.
+That is the final place the data has to pass before reaching the **application layer**.

 It is responsible for data **translation** between **network** and **application formats**.